-Member Gallery Book Club: The Yellow House: Van Gogh, Gauguin and the Nice Turbulent Weeks in Arles by Martin Gayford
+Member Gallery Book Club: The Yellow House: Van Gogh, Gauguin and the Nine Turbulent Weeks in Arles by Martin Gayford

 Join fellow Alliance members in the Main Gallery to explore literature – both fiction and non-fiction – revolving around art, artists, art history, and art appreciation.
 Participate in thoughtful group discussions and expand your appreciation and knowledge of the world of art!